-Of note are two instances in which the FDA placed a clinical hold on the lovo-cel clinical development program due to safety concerns of hematologic malignancies and persistent anemia.
+Of note are two instances in which the FDA placed a partial clinical hold on the lovo-cel clinical development program due to safety concerns surrounding hematologic malignancies.

 Myelodysplastic syndrome and acute myeloid leukemia are two hematological malignancies that can develop from abnormal blood cell production in the bone marrow.
 Patients with SCD have an increased risk of developing both myelodysplastic syndrome and acute myeloid leukemia compared to the general population, even outside of myeloablative transplant settings.
 The risk of developing these diseases may also be associated with gene therapy with γ -retroviral vectors and myeloablation with an alkylating agent.